garsh0p/garpr/README.md

 Welcome to GarPR Development

-Our dev environment uses vagrant. we have a CI cycle, with a big test suite, and auto-push to production based on jenkins when we push to master and pass all tests
+Our dev environment uses vagrant.
+We have a CI cycle, with a big test suite, and auto-push to production based on jenkins when we push to master and pass all tests

-garpr is written using Restful Flask on the backend, with an AngularJS frontend
+garpr is written using Restful Flask on the backend, with an AngularJS frontend.

-Developers should make changes in a branch, and then make a pull request
+Developers should make changes in a branch, and then make a pull request (also see [here](https://github.com/ripgarpr/garpr/blob/master/jenkins/README.md)).

 Admins or users, submit bug reports on the [issues page](https://github.com/ripgarpr/garpr/issues).